 On completion of the degree, students will be able to:

-- critically evaluate the relative merits of different techniques used in Analytical Chemistry and their application to real-world analytical chemistry challenges
+- Critically evaluate the relative merits of different techniques used in Analytical Chemistry and their application to a real-world analytical chemistry challenge.

 Additionally, you will have enhanced your professional/practical skills through: